absmach/magistrala-docs/blog/reports/reports.md

 ```

 What's nice is that the reporting service doesn't reinvent the wheel.
 It hooks into the existing readers infrastructure, so you're querying the same data store your other services use.

+> **Note**: The Readers Service is Magistrala's dedicated component for querying time-series data from PostgreSQL/TimescaleDB.
+It provides optimized read operations for sensor data, handles complex queries with filtering and aggregation, and serves as the primary interface for accessing historical IoT measurements across the platform.

 ### System Data Flow